jmcanterafonseca/dataModels/specs/guidelines.md

 There can be certain entity attributes which content is subject to be internationalized.
 For instance, the description of a Point of Interest.
 The internationalization (i18N) guidelines for the FIWARE Data Models are defined as follows:

-+ By default, the value of an attribute subject to be internationalized shall be expressed in **American English** (`en-US`).
++ By default, the value of an attribute subject to be internationalized *should* be expressed in **American English** (`en-US`).
+However there can be situations where an English term is not the most common one, for instance, the English exonym for the city of Livorno (Italy) is a very obscure term, `Leghorn`.
+In such situations, the common international name (`Livorno` in our example) in latin script should be used.

-+ There shall always be a term for the original attribute (the one which value is expressed in American English), i.e. it is not allowed to have entity representations which only contain terms associated to language variants.
++ There shall always be a term for the original attribute, i.e. it is not allowed to have entity representations which only contain terms associated to language variants.
-+ For each language variant available for an attribute subject to be internationalized, there shall be an additional entity attribute which name shall be in the form:
++ For each language variant of an internationalized attribute, there shall be an additional entity attribute which name shall be in the form:

 `<AttributeName>_<LanguageTag>`  where `AttributeName` is the original attribute name and `LanguageTag` shall be a language tag